OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-05.md

 ## 1 Thessalonians 5:20

-do not despise prophetic utterances.
+do not treat prophecies with contempt.

 ## 1 Thessalonians 5:21

-But examine everything; hold firmly to that which is good,
+Instead, examine them all; hold on to what is good,

 ## 1 Thessalonians 5:22

-abstain from every form of evil.
+reject every kind of evil.

 ## 1 Thessalonians 5:23

-Now may the God of peace Himself sanctify you entirely; and may your spirit, soul, and body be kept complete, without blame at the coming of our Lord Jesus Christ.
+Now may the God of peace Himself sanctify you completely; and may your whole spirit, soul, and body be kept blameless at the coming of our Lord Jesus Christ.

 ## 1 Thessalonians 5:24

-Faithful is He who calls you, and He also will do it.
+The One who calls you is faithful, and He will surely do it.

 ## 1 Thessalonians 5:25

-Brothers and sisters, pray for us.
+Dear friends, pray for us.

 ## 1 Thessalonians 5:26